Who Are Veterans?

 Enter the RxPense® Hub

 RxPense® is a personal medication adherence, dispensing and remote monitoring solution that ensures disabled veterans at home (or elsewhere), take the correct medications on time and notifies caregivers, or pharmacists, psychiatrists, clinicians and physicians, if they miss a dose.
 It also accurately records and documents the consumption of PRN “as-needed” and OTC medications.
 It can also capture (through external sensors), monitor and store vitals along with the electronic patient record.

 Alerts and notifications include a series of visual, audible and vibration prompts to the patient and email, SMS and Cloud-based recording for physicians, clinicians and caseworkers.
 This new generation device and online monitoring service features the latest communications and display technologies (android, touch screen tablet, customs apps, multiple interfaces).
-RxPense® automates the dispensing of weekly multidose blister-packaged medications such as DisPill™, Distrimedic™, Eco-Pill™ and others, though a patented process, and significantly reduces the risk of medication non-adherence.
+RxPense® automates the dispensing of weekly multidose blister-packaged medications such as DisPill™, Distrimedic™, Eco-Pill™ and others, through a patented process, and significantly reduces the risk of medication non-adherence.

 In addition, the RxPense® Hub features a full set of modern communications technologies specifically targeted for patients, that enable both voice and “videoconference” communication directly from the device.
 These same technologies will enable “virtual doctors’ visits”, patient interviews and direct observation of the patient.
 The ability to directly observe a patient, even at a distance, has immeasurable benefits for the physician and clinician, particularly for capturing and understanding facial expressions during an interview.